1

 SELECTED SOURCES OF HISTORICAL DETAILS:

-History and Development Among the World Cultures (The Hamlyn
+Science: its History and Development Among the World Cultures, Colin Ronan (The Hamlyn Publishing

 Cohen, I. Bernard.
 1985.
 Revolution in Science (The